liferay/liferay-docs/develop/learning-paths/mobile-sdk/android/articles/02-retrieving-and-displaying-portlet-data/02-retrieve-and-display-entries.markdown

 `ListView` layout of `EntriesFragment`.

 Now that you've taken care of the `ListView` and adapter, you can create the `reloadEntries` method.
-Similar to `reloadGuestbooks` in this learning path's previous article, `reloadEntries` needs to replace any existing model objects with the updated set retrieved from the portlet.
-It then needs to notify the adapter of that change.
+Similar to `reloadGuestbooks` in the previous article, `reloadEntries` replaces any existing model objects with the updated set retrieved from the portlet.
+It then notifies the adapter of that change.
 Place this method in the `EntriesFragment` class:

     public void reloadEntries(List<EntryModel> entries) {
         _entries.clear();